Parugu: Critical reception

 The Hindu wrote, "The movie is interesting and a must watch for more than one reason.
 The usually loud and energy effusing Arjun downplays his role and gives a heartfelt performance.
 Bhaskar runs a compassionate thread throughout the film even while he spends the first half of the film introducing the characters and seamlessly breaks the flow of characters with humour and minimum violence.
-There are a few emotionally intense, and fewer tear-jerking moments in the film, but they serve to move the character forward, but to enjoy this film, watch it without any expectation, and you will be surprised with the engaging and a racy tone of the first half and the interesting development of Prakash Raj’s character post interval."
+There are a few emotionally intense, and fewer tear-jerking moments in the film, but they serve to move the character forward, but to enjoy this film, watch it without any expectation, and you will be surprised with the engaging and a racy tone of the first half and the interesting development of Prakash Raj’s character post interval".
 Cinegoer.net gave a review stating "A good narrative and a strong subject, with some humor and music added in good measure-Parugu, is another movie from Dil Raju-Bhaskar that is likeable.
 It may not be up to Bommarillu's standards because the subject itself has been dealt with several times before, and there is a lack of freshness.
 Nonetheless, the movie is a good watch, and Bhasker proves he's not a one film wonder" and rated the film 3.25/5.
 Oneindia Entertainment gave a review stating, "Till the interval bang, director Bhaskar has given the audiences an impression that he was able to overcome the second film hitch, which is haunting most of the debutante directors.
 But he has made mistakes inadvertently in the second half.
 He has failed to extract the exact emotions from the artists, and the story appears to be dragging and nagging till the climax.
-However, he has given a good twist in the climax and has made it a little interesting." idlebrain.com gave a review stating "First half is good and entertaining with nice ambiance.
+However, he has given a good twist in the climax and has made it a little interesting".
+Idlebrain.com gave a review stating "First half is good and entertaining with nice ambiance.
 The movie's tempo goes down as soon as the gang shifts to Hyderabad in the second half.
 The climax of the film appears a little hesitant and ambiguous.
 The plus points of the film are the energetic performance by Allu Arjun and well made first half.
 On the flip side, the emotions in the second half don't work, and the movie lacks soul.
-We have to wait and see how this film fares at box office" and rated the film 3/5.
+We have to wait and see how this film fares at box office" and rated the film three out of five.